-However, such specificity makes these implementations unsuitable for anything else.
+However, the specificity that makes these implementations understandable also makes them unsuitable for any other task.
 The choice of such high-level, task-specific components is performed by the user, and encodes some of their domain knowledge into the structure of the solution, such that it doesn't have to be learned.
-This is similar to how logics like HOL can directly represent highlevel concepts (e.g. natural numbers and sets) but whose proof methods have limited reusability due to the difficulty of automating such high-level reasoning.
+This is similar to how highlevel logics can represent relevant domain concepts (like natural numbers and sets), yet proof methods making use of this have limited reusability due to the difficulty of automating such high-level reasoning.

-At the other end of the spectrum we have differentiable programs with general purpose architectures, like neural networks (capable of universal function approximation (Funahashi 1989)).
-These are compositions of a large number of identical sub-expressions ("neurons"), whose parameters ("weights") scale the input values, and hence the contribution of each sub-expression to the whole.
+At the other end of the spectrum are general purpose architectures, like artificial neural networks (differentiable programs capable of universal function approximation (Funahashi 1989)).
+These are compositions of a large number of identical sub-expressions ("neurons"), whose parameters ("weights") scale their input values, and hence the contribution of each sub-expression to the whole.
 Such architectures encode essentially no domain knowledge, requiring much larger training sets than task-specific algorithms in order to "learn" these details.
-The behaviour of general purpose models depends so heavily on their (many) parameters, that understanding their behaviour becomes difficult and they are often treated as inscrutable "black boxes"; akin to the large (un)SAT proof described above.
+So much of these general purpose models' behaviour comes from tuning their (many) parameters, that understanding or describing their high-level behaviour is difficult; indeed they are often treated as inscrutable "black boxes", akin to the large (un)SAT proof described above.

-Understanding exactly how these programs make their decisions is an active area of research, known as explainable artificial intelligence (XAI) (Došilović, Brčić, and Hlupić 2018; Doshi-Velez and Kim 2017; Molnar 2018), with popular approaches such as saliency maps (Simonyan, Vedaldi, and Zisserman 2013) tending to reverse-engineer the factors which lead to a model's decisions (judging the saliency of each pixel based on how strongly it would effect the output prediction if adjusted).
-These methods appear intuitive, e.g. producing visualisations highlighting a particular object in a scene as the reason for its classification; akin to the proof objects emitted by theorem provers.
-Yet this can obscure the difficulty of interpreting such high-dimensional decision boundaries.
-In particular, these explanations or justifications can be fundamentally altered by imperceptible adjustments to the input (Ghorbani, Abid, and Zou 2017).
+Understanding exactly how such programs make their decisions is an active area of research, known as explainable artificial intelligence (XAI) (Došilović, Brčić, and Hlupić 2018; Doshi-Velez and Kim 2017; Molnar 2019).
+Saliency maps are a popular form of framing information (Simonyan, Vedaldi, and Zisserman 2013), which reverse-engineer the factors which lead to a particular decision made by a model (for example judging the saliency of input pixels by how strongly they each effect the output prediction if adjusted).
+These methods appear intuitive, e.g. producing visualisations highlighting a particular object in a scene as the reason for its classification; yet this can obscure the difficulty of interpreting such high-dimensional decision boundaries.
+In particular, reasonable justifications (such as classifying an image as a butterfly, with high saliency given to those pixels which show the butterfly) can be fundamentally altered by imperceptible adjustments to the input (Ghorbani, Abid, and Zou 2017) (in this case choosing butterfly based only on the background vegetation).
 Similar adjustments can also change a model's output, leading to the field of adversarial machine learning (Goodfellow, Shlens, and Szegedy 2014); adjustments to even a single pixel can not only cause a system to mislabel an input, but to give high confidence to its erroneous result (Su, Vargas, and Sakurai 2019).
-Such fragility and opaqueness has important implications as these techniques begin to have decision making applications in life-critical domains such as automotive control (Bojarski et al. 2016) and medical diagnosis (Esteva et al. 2017).